SalmonBrawl/Wordpress-Runbook/README.md

 3. Now we will unzip the directory by inputting "unzip latest.zip" You will now see the wordpress folder sitting in your folder if you use "ls" again.
 Let's delete that by using the rm function "rm latest.zip".

-4. Finally we will restart apache2 with the command "sudo service apache2 restart" Now if you navigate to the server's ip address in your browser, you should see the wordpress folder.
+4. Finally we will restart apache2 with the command "sudo service apache2 restart".
+Now if you navigate to the server's ip address in your browser, you should see the wordpress folder.
 If you click on it in your browser you will be able to enter the set up.

 ```sh
 U@ubuntu:/var/www/html$ curl -O https://wordpress.org/latest.zip